Walter Ulbricht: The Weimar years

 Along with the bulk of the USPD, he joined the KPD in 1920 and became one of its active organizers.
 He rose fast in the ranks of the KPD, becoming a member of the Central Committee in 1923.
 Ulbricht was an adherent of the Lenin model, which favored a highly centralized party.
 Ulbricht attended the International Lenin School of the Comintern in Moscow in 1924/1925.
 He came home in 1926 and went on to assist the newly appointed party chief Ernst Thälmann.
 The electors subsequently voted him into the regional parliament of Saxony (Sächsischer Landtag) in 1926.
-He became a Member of the Reichstag for South Westphalia from 1928 to 1933 and served as KPD chairman in Berlin and Brandenburg from 1929.
+He became a Member of the Reichstag for South Westphalia from 1928 to 1933 and served as KPD chairman in Berlin and Brandenburg from 1929 to 1932.

 In the years before the 1933 Nazi election to power, paramilitary wings of Marxist and extreme nationalist parties provoked massive riots connected with demonstrations.
 Besides the Berlin Police, the KPD's arch-enemies were street-fighters like the Nazi Party's SA, the monarchist German National People's Party's Stahlhelm, and Stormtroopers affiliated with "radical nationalist parties".
 The Social Democratic Party of Germany and its paramilitary Reichsbanner forces, which dominated local and national politics from 1918 to 1931 and which the KPD accused of "social fascism", were their most detested foe.
 Ulbricht quickly became a KPD functionary and this was attributed to the Bolshevization of the party.

 Ulbricht (standing in the background) speaking at a debate between himself and Joseph Goebbels in the Friedrichshain.
 Goebbels is visible on the left in the foreground.
 The debate ended in a massive brawl between Nazis and the KPD.

 At an event arranged by the Nazi Party on 22 January 1931, Ulbricht was allowed by Joseph Goebbels, the Nazi Party's Gauleiter of Berlin and Brandenburg, to give a speech.
 Subsequently, Goebbels delivered his own speech.
 The attempt at a friendly discussion turned hostile and became a debate.
 A struggle between Nazis and Communists began: police officers divided them.
 Both sides had tried to use this event for their election propaganda.
 The brawl took two hours to disperse and over a hundred were injured in the melee.